Theo Vassell: Salford City

 On 12 November 2021, Vassell signed a short-term deal with League Two side Salford City after having trained with the club for several months and recovering from tendonitis.
 He made his debut for the club on 20 November as a last minute substitute in a 2–0 win at Harrogate Town.
 He made 24 starts and three substitute appearances under Gary Bowyer in the 2021–22 campaign.
 In May 2022, Vassell signed a new two-year contract, saying he felt settled at the club.
 He played 56 of Salford's 57 games in the 2022–23 campaign, including two appearances in the play-off semi-final defeat to Stockport County.
 He scored his first goal of the 2023–24 season in a 3–1 win at Wrexham on 3 February after having recovered from an injury lay-off to form a strike partnership with Curtis Tilt.
 He was sent off 21 days later in a 5–1 defeat at Mansfield Town.
 He was again sent off on 6 April, in a 1–0 defeat at AFC Wimbledon, after telling the referee "that was an effing disgrace" according to manager Karl Robinson.

 Barrow

 On 14 July 2024, he signed a one-year deal with League Two club Barrow.
 He scored three goals in the first ten games of the 2024–25 campaign, and his strike in a 2–0 victory against Newport County put the Bluebirds to the top of the table on 21 September.
 He also made eight clearances and blocked two shots in the match, securing himself a place on the EFL Team of the Week.
 His good form saw him linked with Bristol Rovers, Shrewsbury Town and St Mirren in the January transfer window.
 On 25 January, he scored in a 3–0 win over Grimsby Town at Holker Street to secure himself a place on WhoScored's top five performers in Sky Bet League Two.
 He scored six goals from 39 games in the 2024–25 season, before being released upon the expiry of his contract.

+Crawley Town

+On 1 January 2026, he signed for League Two club Crawley Town on a six-month contract.
+He played seven games in the second half of the 2025–26 season, and was released upon the expiry of his short-term deal.